 An analysis of the people of God in history as they are manifested in Protestantism, Catholicism, Judaism, nationalism, communism and humanism.
 Papers explore issues and dilemmas of spirit leaders in the universal human community.
 Rational Objective: To understand how religions can work on the issues facing the universal people of God.
 Existential Aim: To struggle with the problems of sociologically organizing the people of God.
 The original outlines of the four lectures are here.

-Seminar: “Christ and the World” by World Council of Churches
+“Christ and the World” paper by World Council of Churches and workshop (for printing), 1969; chart and lesson plan, 1972

-Seminar: “Israel: The Uniqueness of Jewish History” by Wolf
+Seminar: “Israel: The Uniqueness of Jewish History” by Arnold Jacob Wolf and seminar notes (for printing)

-UR IMAGES (Advanced Course): An analysis of the profound response to life viewed through the primal images and depth experiences of the different people of the Earth .
-(The word “UR” comes from the mythology surrounding a city in ancient Sumer known for its cultural diversity.)
-Rational Objective: To share methods for describing profound consciousness and build images that form a basis of future mythology.
-Existential Aim: To experience honoring and celebrating the diversity of cultures in this global village.
+Initially called World Religious, the original outlines of the four lectures are here.
+The Ur Images course is about analyzing and celebrating the profound response to life viewed through the primal images and depth experiences of the different people of the Earth.
+The word “UR” comes from the mythology surrounding a city in ancient Sumer known for its cultural diversity.
+This course is about modes of standing before the awe that are beyond race, religion, and cultural forms.
+Ur Images is out to share a method for analyzing profound consciousness, and build images that form a basis fo future mythology.

 Lecture: African Culture, by Joe Slicker, GRA’67 and 4×4